LWSSIM/alx-system_engineering-devops/0x14-mysql/README.md

 ```
 I used bionic for this project.

+If you have problems installing, follow this [guide](https://www.devart.com/dbforge/mysql/how-to-install-mysql-on-ubuntu/)

 ### What is the main role of a database?

 A database serves as a centralized repository for storing, organizing, and managing data.
 It provides mechanisms for data retrieval, insertion, deletion, and modification, enabling applications to interact with structured data efficiently.